 iPS cells were first produced from mouse cells in 2006 and human cells in 2007 and are tissue-specific cells that can be reprogrammed to become functionally similar to embryonic stem cells.

-Because of their powerful ability to differentiation in a wide diversity of tissues and their non-controversial nature, pluripotent stem cells are well-suited for use in cellular therapy and regenerative medicine.
+Because of their powerful ability to differentiate in a wide diversity of tissues and their non-controversial nature, induced pluripotent stem cells are well-suited for use in cellular therapy and regenerative medicine.

 3. Multipotent Stem Cells